thething2442/application-notion/backend/DOCKER.md

 ```

 ### Permission Issues
-If you encounter permission issues, you can run Docker commands with sudo (on Linux/Mac) or run Docker Desktop as administrator (on Windows).
+If you encounter permission issues, you can run Docker commands with administrator privileges (on Windows).

 ### Build Issues
 If you encounter build issues, try: